braczek/HAVisualAutomationViewer/QUICK_START.md

 ## Project Overview

-Visual AutoView is a Home Assistant integration that provides advanced visualization and analysis of home automations.
+Visual AutoView is a Home Assistant integration that provides advanced visualization and analysis of home automations as a **native panel** in your sidebar.
 It includes:
 - Interactive graph visualization of automation structure
 - Advanced search and filtering
 - Automation comparison and similarity analysis
 - Entity relationship mapping
 - Dependency graph analysis
 - Performance metrics and recommendations
+- **Full HA theme integration** (automatically matches light/dark mode)
+- **Direct access to HA APIs** (states, services, WebSocket)

 **Status**: ✅ 100% Complete and Production Ready